 Danny Young, currently the system manager for Notla Water Authority, has been with the company for over 36 years.
 His forward-thinking and expansive visions for the future of the company have catapulted NWA from a small town utility to one of the largest rural water systems in the State of Georgia.
 Danny’s plumbing and electrical experience, along with his extensive contact base, both in the local community as well as in the State Legislature, has provided NWA with the appropriate tools to get the job done.

-Brenda Harwood has been the backbone of the Notla Water office for nearly 17 years and has seen many changes within our company, especially the billing system evolution.
+Brenda Harwood has been the backbone of the Notla Water office since 1999 and has seen many changes within our company, especially the billing system evolution.
 Brenda can recall the days before the “Smart” Radio-Read Meters when our distribution staff had to physically drive around the county getting meter readings; those of which she had to manually input into the system.
 She would then have to print out thousands of billing cards and personally spend hours tearing each individual one apart in preparation for mailing.
 Now, Brenda operates a state-of-the-art software program that has efficiently automated the billing system.
 As office administrator, Brenda oversees the monthly billing process, as well as the meter change-out program, and skillfully maintains customer accounts.
 She is also our resident hen-mother, consistently caring for all of our employees’ needs, in addition to handling the administrative needs of the office, which are too numerous to count

 Stephanie Bragg, originally hired on in August of 2008 as an intern from Union County High School, has been with the company for the past 8 years as a customer service coordinator.
 She is the cheerful voice of Notla Water Authority, and the bright smiling face new customers see as they set up their new accounts.
 Stephanie takes care of daily revenue collections as well as all resale business, and assists with the day-to-day operation of the water office.